vtexdocs/help-center-content/docs/known-issues/en/the-search-route-of-the-gift-card-system-intermittently-does-not-return-vouchers-when-the-restrange-header-is-less-than-10.md

 ---
-title: The /_search route of the Gift card system intermittently does not return vouchers when the REST-range header is less than 10.
+title: 'The /_search route of the Gift card system intermittently does not return vouchers when the REST-range header is less than 10.'
 id: 1WgbuMggOFUYFm2HseAxnd
 status: PUBLISHED
 createdAt: 2023-03-13T22:29:35.009Z